 Women are generally more likely to suffer from a neuroma.

 Pain is due to a thickening of the nerve sheath between the affected toes, commonly between the 2nd/3rd and 3rd/4th toes, treatment using a course of steroid injections may help around 40% of patients, otherwise surgical removal of the neuroma may be required.
+Our advice is that it is always advisable to seek a steroid injection first to see if this helps first.

 - Neuroma surgery at The Yorkshire Foot Hospital is nearly always carried out under local anaesthetic,